 Karen is a Porsche suburb in Nairobi where only the social class can manage to live.
-It is always cool and the serene is simply Incredible.
+It is always cool and the serenity is simply Incredible.
 Here’s a list of picnic sites in Karen, Nairobi.

 13.)
 Oloolua Nature trail.

 I quote from my post about Oloolua Nature trail Nairobi.
 This picnic site is one of those places where enchanting nature evokes visions of lush meadows full of brilliantly green-colored dense forest with sky-high trees.

 This place feels like home, after all, they say you don’t go to nature, nature is home and every time I’m here I feel that.

-How much do they charge for entrance, what happens once inside?
+How much do they charge for entrance, and what happens once inside?
 Read all that here.